DerrellMurray/SQL-Coding-Samples/README.md

 # My SQL Solutions

-Medium to Hard problems from coding practice sites.
-Mainly Hacker Rank, StrataScratch, and LeetCode that I solved myself
+Some examples of Medium to Hard problems from coding practice sites like Hacker Rank, StrataScratch, and LeetCode that I've solved.
+Demonstrating some of the more advanced coding features that I know.